SableRaf/Patreon-Supporter-Fetcher/README.md

 ### 1. Get Your Access Token and Campaign ID

 1. Log in to [Patreon Portal](https://www.patreon.com/portal/registration/register-clients) and create a new client.
 You can name it anything you like.
-2. Retrieve your access token from the new client you just created.
+2. Note the access token from the new client you just created.
 3. Retrieve your campaign ID by running the following command in your terminal:
    ```
    curl -H "Authorization: Bearer <ACCESS_TOKEN>" \